Et-17/Helios/README.md

 # Helios
-A great way to organize local businesses
+A great way to organize local businesses.
+Run it by double clicking `helios.exe`.
+No install is needed, it will just run.
+Windows might say that it is an untrusted or unsafe file because it hasn't seen it before, so just click "Run Anyway".

 ## Architecture